 - Rennet (choose one):

-- Heat the milk to 90°F. Add culture, stir well using an up-and-down motion, cover, and allow to ferment for 30 to 45 minutes.
+- Heat the milk to 90°F. Add culture, stir well until thoroughly incorporated, cover, and ferment 30-45 minutes.

-- Stir to homogenize the milk, and slowly fold in the diluted rennet using an up-and-down motion.
+- Slowly add the diluted rennet using an up-and-down motion.

 - Allow the cheese to set for 45 minutes, or until the whey begins to separate from the curd.
-You should see a layer of mostly clear whey floating on top of the curd, and the curd should be pulling away from the sides of the pot.
+There should be a layer of mostly clear whey floating on top of the curd, and the curd should be pulling away from the sides of the pot.

 - Over the next 30 minutes, slowly heat the curds to 100°F, stirring frequently.
 As you stir, the curds will shrink.